Kevin Chamberlin: Career

 He appeared in the 1999 film Trick.
 He also appeared in Die Hard with a Vengeance as an enthusiastic NYPD bomb defusal expert.
 In Lucky Number Slevin, he again had a supporting role as a New York police officer.
 Chamberlin's most recent work includes the role of Aron Malsky in the NBC prime-time series Heroes.
 He also made an appearance in a Law and Order: Special Victims Unit episode titled "Redemption" where he played a man named Roger Berry.
 He was also a guest on the sitcom Frasier, in season 10 episode 13.
-Chamberlin previously appeared as Uncle Fester in the musical The Addams Family, a role for which he won a Broadway.com Audience Award for Favorite Performance By a Featured Actor In a Broadway Musical.
+Chamberlin previously appeared as Uncle Fester in the musical The Addams Family, a role for which he won a Broadway.com Audience Award for Favorite Performance By a Featured Actor in a Broadway Musical.
 Brad Oscar replaced him in the role of Uncle Fester on March 8, 2011.
 Chamberlin also starred as Dr. Fusion in Teen Beach Movie, a Disney Channel Original Movie starring Ross Lynch, Maia Mitchell, Barry Bostwick, and Steve Valentine which aired July 19, 2013.

 In 2019, Chamberlin appeared as Mr. Mushnik in the Pasadena Playhouse production of Little Shop of Horrors alongside George Salazar, Mj Rodriguez, Amber Riley and Matthew Wilkas.

-In 2020, Chamberlin was one of the many TikTok users who created an internet meme of a musical version of the 2007 Disney/Pixar film Ratatouille.
+In 2020, Chamberlin was one of the many TikTok users who created an Internet meme of a musical version of the 2007 Disney/Pixar film Ratatouille.
 On December 28, 2020, it was announced that Chamberlin would star as Gusteau in a benefit concert presentation of the musical.
 The concert streamed exclusively on TodayTix on January 1, 2021.

+In 2022, Chamberlin appeared as Nicely-Nicely Johnson in Guys and Dolls at the John F. Kennedy Center for the Performing Arts.
+He starred opposite James Monroe Iglehart, Jessie Mueller, Steven Pasquale, and Phillipa Soo.
+Chamberlin received a Helen Hayes Award for his performance.

+In 2025, Chamberlin returned to the New York City stage performing his solo show Finding the Joy, with a one-night only show at the Laurie Beechman Theatre on June 23.
+It was produced by Chamberlin alongside his husband Michael Gans and music director Michael Orland.

+Personal life

+Chamberlin is gay.
+He has been married to TV writer and producer Michael Gans since 2008; they have been together since 1991.